ghodges413/VulkanStuff/Stuff30_TAA/README.md

 Another heuristic, and the one used in this sample, is to use neighborhood clamping.
 It's simple and works well for all situations.

-Some of examples of ghosting when there's no heuristic.
+An example of ghosting when there's no heuristic.
 Here, the skull and the magenta light are moving in opposite directions:

 ![Ghosting](screenshot_ghosting.jpg)